 - Combine the banana, eggs, pineapple, and vanilla in a large bowl or the bowl of a stand mixer and beat on medium speed until thoroughly combined and slightly whipped, about 1-1/2 to 2 minutes.
 Add the cooled, liquid browned butter, and beat to combine.
 In a small bowl, combine the remaining dry ingredients and then add them to the butter mixture.
 Stir until combined, scraping the sides of the bowl as needed.

-- Once mixed, scoop 2 teaspoons of cake batter into the bottoms of each of the muffin tins.
+- Once mixed, scoop 2 tablespoons of batter into the bottoms of each of the muffin tins.
 (I use a leveled medium-sized cookie scoop for even scoops).
 Sprinkle the cinnamon sugar sprinkle evenly over each scoop of batter.
 Then, disperse about 1/3 of the streusel evenly among the 12 muffin tins.
-Top each muffin with an additional 2 teaspoons of batter, and then sprinkle the remaining streusel on top.
+Top each muffin with an additional 2 tablespoons of batter, and then sprinkle the remaining streusel on top.
 Bake in the preheated oven for about 25 minutes, or until an inserted toothpick comes out clean.
 Allow to cool for a few minutes before removing from the pan.

 - Combine all of the ingredients in a small bowl with a whisk.
 Drizzle over top of the the muffins as desired.